 Determine what the store will and won’t do when installing appliances.

 Some appliance stores have employees (or, more commonly, subcontractors) who can perform any type of appliance installation; but some companies won’t install dishwashers, and others won’t connect appliances to gas lines.
 Some delivery personnel won’t do anything but move appliances into place and plug them in.

-If you buy from a store that doesn’t provide full installation services, and you aren’t comfortable with doing it yourself or with the help of a friend, you’ll have to hire a plumber or appliance repair service.
-Most reasonably priced plumbers charge around $100 to $150 to hook up clothes washers, gas stoves, or dishwashers.
+If you buy from a store that doesn’t provide full installation services, and you aren’t comfortable doing it yourself or with the help of a friend, you’ll have to hire a plumber or appliance repair service.
+Reasonably priced plumbers charge less than $150 to hook up clothes washers, gas stoves, or dishwashers.
 When comparing appliance prices, take these expenses into account.

-Many consumers prefer to deal with stores that offer complete installation services, and with good reason.
-Our view is that it’s better to have a single vendor responsible for making sure the appliance arrives in good condition and is properly installed.
-If something goes wrong, this arrangement eliminates disputes between store and plumber over who is at fault.
+Many consumers prefer to deal with stores that offer complete installation services.
+If something goes wrong, this arrangement eliminates disputes between the store and you and/or the plumber or handyman you hired over who is at fault.

-If you know your installation will be difficult or unusual, hire a trusted plumber to do the work.
+If you know your installation will be difficult or unusual, hire a trusted pro to do the work.

 Some installations are complicated.
 To replace dishwashers, countertops may have to be removed.
-If you’re replacing an electric appliance with a gas model, or vice-versa, gas lines must be run or removed.
-If you are replacing very old appliances, you may need to install new pipe and connections.
+If you’re replacing an electric appliance with a gas model, or vice versa, gas lines must be run or removed.
+Replacing very old appliances may require new pipes and connections.
 Most plumbers can handle all these jobs.
-And if you’re adding an electric clothes dryer to a new space or to an old room that isn’t wired adequately, an electrician will be able to install a new circuit and connect the appliance to it.
+And if you’re adding an electric clothes dryer to a new space or to an old room that isn’t wired adequately, an electrician will be able to install a new circuit and connect it.

 Ask about installation kits.